ensui-dev/assitech-blog/README.md

 This is a technical challenge submission.
 If you're evaluating it, thank you for your time!

-## License

-MIT License - See LICENSE file for details

 ## Contact

 For questions or feedback about this implementation, please reach out via the submission email.

----

-**Built with ❤️ for the AssiTech Technical Challenge**